bisohns/search-engine-parser/CONTRIBUTING.md

 * If issue does not exist, open an issue with the [bug report template](https://github.com/bisoncorps/search-engine-parser/blob/master/.github/ISSUE_TEMPLATE/bug_report.md)

-* Open a new GitHub pull request with the patch using [bug fix template](https://github.com/bisoncorps/search-engine-parser/blob/master/.github/PULL_REQUEST_TEMPLATE/bug_fix.md) to branch `dev`.
+* Open a new GitHub pull request with the patch using [bug fix template](https://github.com/bisoncorps/search-engine-parser/blob/master/.github/PULL_REQUEST_TEMPLATE/bug_fix.md).

 * Ensure the PR description clearly describes the solution.
 Include the relevant issue number if applicable.